emasoero/MASKE/README.md

 $ git clone --recurse-submodules https://github.com/emasoero/MASKE
 ```

+DENIS: the recurse did not work for NUFEB.
+Got an error related to hdf5.
+It worked when I directly went into MASKE/NUFEB and cloned it with  ``git clone https://github.com/nufeb/NUFEB --recursive``

 ## Folder layout

 After download is completed the MASKE folder should contain the following folders: